binerogroup/documentation/networking/openvpn.rst

 pfSense WebUI.
 Scroll down to OpenVPN clients and pick a configuration suitable for your client software.
-If you are running Windows, we recommend picking :guilabel:`Current Windows Installer/64-bit` if you don't already have OpenVPN installed or "Inline configurations/Most Clients" if you already have an OpenVPN client installed.
+If you are running Windows, we recommend picking :guilabel:`Current Windows Installer/64-bit` if you don't already have OpenVPN installed or :guilabel:`Inline configurations/Most Clients` if you already have an OpenVPN client installed.
 For Mac OS X, we recommend installing `Viscosity <https://www.sparklabs.com/viscosity/` and using the configuration :guilabel:`Viscosity (Mac OS X and Windows)/Viscosity Inline Config`.